eberkund/resume/resume.md

 ## Full Time Experience

+*	**Senior Backend Developer, Nesto**
+	October 2021 -- Current

+	- Developed features and fixed bugs for system used by a mortgage brokerage
+	- Deployed microservices written in Go to Kubernetes (GCP)
+	- Investigated issues using a variety of open source, commercial and internal tools
+	- Identified and drove major initiatives like in-process integration testing and OpenAPI code generation

 *	**Senior Infrastructure Engineer, LotusFlare**
-	April 2020 -- Current
+	April 2020 -- October 2021

 	- Maintained application code written in Scala, Lua (OpenResty) and Go
 	- Created a Lua FFI binding for Cassandra C/C++ database driver
 	- Maintained infrastructure as code (Terraform & Ansible)
 	- Led an initiative to migrate CI pipeline from Jenkins to GitHub Actions
-	- Restructured Git repositories to reduce cross-repo dependencies and simplify dev environment
+	- Restructured Git repositories to reduce cross-repo dependencies and simplify workflows
-	- Wrote Helm charts as part of an effort to migrate to K8s
+	- Created Helm charts to manage applications deployed on Kubernetes

 *	**Software Developer, Kindred**
 	October 2019 -- January 2020